stephendongg/stephendongg/README.md

 ### 👋👋 Hey!
 I'm Stephen!

 I'm currently pursuing my M.S. at Cornell Tech, previously got my B.S.E. at Princeton.
-I love collaborating on projects and trying to take them as far as I can.
 I especially am attracted to projects that deal with the societal application of technology, leverage AI/Machine Learning, or somehow might make the world a better place.
 Please check out some of my [work](https://stephendong.notion.site) or reach out on [LinkedIn](https://www.linkedin.com/in/stephendong/) if you find my profile intersting!

 ![](https://komarev.com/ghpvc/?username=stephendongg)